Irving helps Nets beat Knicks 113-109 after blowing big lead

+He’s the main reason that for now, all roads — and bridges and tunnels — point Brooklyn’s way in New York’s basketball rivalry.

-NEW YORK (AP) — Kyrie Irving scored 26 points and made a go-ahead 3-pointer with 22 seconds left after the Knicks had taken a late lead, and the Brooklyn Nets held on for a 113-109 victory Friday night in the first meeting this season between New York’s teams.
+Irving scored 26 points and made a go-ahead 3-pointer with 22 seconds left after the Knicks had taken a late lead, and the Nets held on for a 113-109 victory Friday night in the first meeting this season between New York’s teams.

+“Having a player like that, where you know that he can make plays down the stretch, it gives the team a lot of confidence,” Nets forward Joe Harris said.
+“I don’t think any one of us, when the Knicks got up by three there with a like a minute and a half to go, I don’t think any of us were worried.”

 The Nets controlled much of the game and then responded just in time after the Knicks had surged ahead with a big fourth quarter.